alexmercerind/alexmercerind.github.io/blog/2022-05-21-cpp-future-async-sync-multi-threading.md

 <!--truncate-->

 Generally, I don't really like classic way of handling `Thread`s, so much to worry about, spawning, running or joining.
+Even though, _nearly_ every language has that POSIX-like API.

 What I find more elegant is: